Orgzales/Unity-XR-NetworkMapper-Project/README.md

 # AUGMENTED REALITY WIRELESS NETWORK SECURITY MAPPER
+An AR/VR/XR application made within a Unity Engine that will Map out wireless network connections to visualize signal strengths, access points, vulnerabilities, and more coming soon.
+Development was on the Meta Quest/ Meta Quest 2, however, applications with Android-supported AR/VR headsets should be supported.
+Some Code is supported with Windows Machines such as Apple Vision Pro but not fully tested.
- My Senior Research Project for the year 2023 Fall- Spring 2024.
-It is going to use AR in the unity engine.
+(My Stetson University Senior Research Project for the year 2023 Fall- Spring 2024)

  Some Commands:
 - netsh wlan show profiles
 - netsh wlan show interface

  Some Plugins:
 - MRTK Toolkit
 - Andriod Unity Engine
 - ARCORE XR

 Added This project to Backdrop Builds V3 (Feb 26, 2024): https://backdropbuild.com/builds/v3/xr-wireless-network-mapper